 Cankaya Ankara, Turkey Travel Guide

 Turkcell, Vodafone, and Türk Telekom are the main mobile operators.
 Turkcell typically has the best coverage and speeds.
 Purchase SIM cards at Esenboğa Flight center or official brand stores.
-A passport is required for registration.
+A passport is necessary for registration.

 The official language is Turkish.
 English is spoken by staff in large hotels and tourist-oriented shops.
 Outside these areas, English proficiency is limited.